 Established in 1793, Historic Fort York contains Canada's largest collection of original War of 1812 buildings and 1813 battle site and is the ideal attraction for history buffs of all ages.
 Fort York is open year-round and offers tours, exhibits, period settings that take you back in time, and seasonal demonstrations.

 See Some Undersea Life at Ripley’s Aquarium

 Located at the base of the CN Tower, Ripley's Aquarium of Canada contains 135,000 square feet of interactive, underwater exhibits.
-This is the country’s largest indoor aquarium and is home to an amazing array of aquatic creatures, including jellyfish, sea turtles, countless colourful tropical fish, ancient giant lobsters, sting rays and sharks.
+This is the country’s largest indoor aquarium and is home to an amazing array of aquatic creatures, including jellyfish, sea turtles, countless colorful tropical fish, ancient giant lobsters, stingrays, and sharks.
 See the creatures swim above you via the underwater gallery.

 Go on Some Rides at Canada’s Wonderland

 Located just outside of Toronto, Canada’s Wonderland is a sprawling amusement park featuring 70 rides and the 20-acre Splash Works water park.
 There are rides and attractions here for every age and level of thrill-seeking, including an area just for kids and some of the most thrilling rollercoasters in the country.

 Toronto has experienced a major craft beer boom.
 There are new breweries popping up all the time offering their own unique twist on one of the most popular beverages in the world.
 Many breweries offer tours and tastings, or tap rooms where you can sample a flight or two of freshly brewed beer.
 Some to check out include Bandit Brewery, Halo Brewery, Kensington Brewing Co., and Blood Brothers Brewing (to name but a few).